 Australia is known for being a fantastic destination for solo travellers, and for good reason.
 It has endless locations to explore and a million ways to see them.
 If you’re going to travel Australia alone, keep these tips in mind to make the most of your time.
+And if you need help getting start, Travelstart can help you plan.

 Stay in Hostels: